-Prescription drug monitoring programs (PDMPs) are state-run electronic databases that monitor dispensed prescriptions for controlled substances in 49 states and the District of Columbia.
-Missouri's Medicaid staff does not have access to the PDMP.
-States that do have access may use it to monitor cash transactions and identify atrisk beneficiaries for potential PRR enrollment.
-The chart below compares the Missouri FFS Medicaid program's access to the PDMP with that of other programs.
+Prescription drug monitoring programs (PDMPs) are state-run electronic databases that monitor dispensed prescriptions for controlled substances in 49 states and DC.
+Texas' Medicaid staff does not have access to the PDMP.
+States that do have access may use it to monitor cash transactions and identify at-risk beneficiaries for potential PRR enrollment.
+The chart below compares the Texas FFS Medicaid program's access to the PDMP with that of other programs.

 No access to the PDMP Access to the PDMP

 Number of responding programs (%) n = 38 22 (58%) 16 (42%)

-Missouri's PRR ✓
+Texas' PRR ✓